terxor/mdviewer/README.md

 ## TODO

+- Fix scroll in dir tree (on focus)

 - Fix search of terms with special symbols like 'vector<int>'

 - Make file links to be able to open in new tabs
 - Reload button (maybe)

 - Bug: splitlines on None in fuzzysearch (L=43)